Batch Scoring Script¶

 The Python batch scoring script has been deprecated and replaced with the Batch Prediction Scripts.
-While the script can still function in some environments, because legacy Prediction API routes on the prediction servers in the Managed AI Cloud are disabled, some commands won't work.
+While the script can still function in some environments, because legacy Prediction API routes on the prediction servers in the managed AI Platform are disabled, some commands won't work.

 The Python batch scoring script is designed to efficiently score large files using the Prediction API.
-The batch-scoring script only runs against dedicated prediction workers (for Managed AI Cloud deployments) or a dedicated prediction cluster (for on-premise users).
+The batch-scoring script only runs against dedicated prediction workers (for managed AI Platform deployments) or a dedicated prediction cluster (for Self-Managed AI Platform users).
 It achieves greater speed by splitting a CSV input file into optimally sized batches and submitting these concurrently to the prediction server.
 Batches can be score much more quickly than individual rows.
 The script handles queueing, resource management, and concurrent request management, requiring no user intervention.
 Concurrent requests greatly increase the efficiency of the process by using multiple processors to make predictions.
 However, you should not use a value for

 <n>_concurrency greater than your number of prediction cores.
 Consult DataRobot Support if you are unsure of how many cores you have.